-- Regular reports are prepared for Resources (and Audit) Committee and budget holders to ensure spending is within budget - Insurance cover reviewed to ascertain appropriate level of cover is maintained - Risks concerning overspending are included in the Risk Register which is regularly reviewed.
+- Regular reports are prepared for Resources Committee and budget holders to ensure spending is within budget - Insurance cover reviewed to ascertain appropriate level of cover is maintained - Risks concerning overspending are included in the Risk Register which is regularly reviewed.

-The purpose of the system of internal control
+The Purpose of the System of Internal Control

 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Langley Grammar School for the year to 31 August 2023 and up to the date of approval of the annual report and financial statements.
+The system of internal control has been in place in Langley Grammar School Academy Trust for the period to 31 August 2024 and up to the date of approval of the annual report and financial statements.

-Capacity to handle risk
+Capacity to Handle Risk

-The Governing Board has reviewed the key risks to which the Academy is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Governing Board is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy's significant risks that has been in place for the year to 31 August 2023 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Governing Board.
+The board of trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1 September 2023 to 31 August 2024 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the board of trustees.